nqrduck/Tutorials/0_NQRduck_Setup.md

     ```
 4. Run the program with `nqrduck`.
 This should open up a window with the NQRduck program.

 5. You can switch between different modules with the toolbar.
-The installed modules should be "Measurement" and "Spectrometer".
-You can also check all available modules by opening "Help" -> "About Modules".
+The installed modules should be `Measurement` and `Spectrometer`.
+You can also check all available modules by opening `Help -> About Modules`.

-6. If you don't like how the program looks, you can change the appearance in "Settings" -> "Preferences".
+6. If you don't like how the program looks, you can change the appearance in `Settings -> Preferences`.
 Settings are saved and restored on the next start.
 Updating of the plot font size requires a restart of the program.

+7. Continue the tutorial with the [NQRduck Simulator Tutorial](1_Simulator.md).